The sticky note has curled at its lower-right corner. Under that small shadow, half of a sentence is visible. Your finger already knows where to lift.

 Corners should not catch, curl, or scrape the facing page.

-If the flap makes the page feel tense, remove it or make the hidden note kinder.
+If the flap buckles, catches, or makes the page tense, remove it, use a fresh smaller note, or transfer the sentence flat.

 Continue Reading